karpov-sv/stdpipe/doc/installation.md

-# Instructions for STDPipe installation
+# Installation

 *STDpipe* is available at [https://github.com/karpov-sv/stdpipe](https://github.com/karpov-sv/stdpipe) and is mirrored at [https://gitlab.in2p3.fr/icare/stdpipe](https://gitlab.in2p3.fr/icare/stdpipe)

 In order to use it, you will need a working Python (>=3.6) installation, as well as a number of additional Python libraries and external packages.
-Below you will find some basic instructions how to set it up (Anaconda one, but you may use others as well) if you do not have it already.
+Below you will find some basic instructions how to set it up (using Anaconda environment as an example, but you may use any other as well) if you do not have it already.

-## Preparing Anaconda environment
+## Preparing the environment (optional)

 The steps highlighted below are primarily for Linux and MacOS systems.
 Windows users are advised to use WSL (preferrably Ubuntu 20.04) for smooth installation.